cncf/gitdm.archive/README.md

 To generate progress report (report about how many Not Found, Unknowns and Self employment devs are defined in our affiliation, call: `./progress_report.sh`).
 To generate aliases for emails that are already known (are uning the same GitHub user name) try `./aliaser.sh`, output is `aliaser.txt` that can be analysed and manually added to `cncf-config/aliases` if needed.
 To generate correlations map for company name (to avoid mapping typos etc) run `./correlations.sh` script, result is `correlations.txt` file that can be used to update `cncf-config/email-map` with corrected employer names.
+To generate per files/directories statistics use: `./per_dirs.sh`, this is a part of standard workflow, results are in CSV files in `per_dirs` directory
 To generate affiliation files (`developers_affiliations.txt`, `company_developers.txt`), use `./gen_aff_files.sh`
-To generate per files statistics use: `./per_dirs.sh`, this is a part of standard workflow, results are in CSV files in `per_dirs` directory

 All those tools are automatically called when running full data regenerating script: `./rerun_data.sh`